Dick Burwen has been a major figure in the electronics world for over 55 years.

 40 Watt Torque Motor Driver

-Die Bondier
+Die Bonder

-SPACECRAFT MAGNETOMETER In 1963 there were no low-power integrated circuits.
-This is one of three trays of discrete transistors circuits accompanying a three axis sensor.
-The sensor used 0.5 watt of power, leaving 0.25 watt on which to operate 200 transistors.
+sensor used 0.5 watt of power, leaving 0.25 watt on which to operate 200 transistors.
 It worked for several years circling the moon

 DICK BURWEN'S FIRST HI-FI SYSTEM, 1945

-The power amplifier delivered 3 watts from a single 6L6G pentode, with feedback that equalized the speakers at extreme high and low frequencies
+The power amplifier delivered 3 watts from a single 6L6G pentode, with feedback that equalized the speakers at extreme high and low frequencies as

 A 25 pound steel plate substituted for the original 78 rpm phono platter, and the Audax pickup used the first diamond stylus.
-Before that, sapphire
+Before that, sapphire styli

-styli lasted only 25 plays.
+lasted only 25 plays.

-When Dick was a freshman at Harvard he sold a long technical srticle on this system to Radio News magazine called "Objectives in High Fidelity
+When Dick was a freshman at Harvard he sold a long technical srticle on this system to Radio News magazine called "Objectives in High Fidelity Amplifier

-Amplifier Design".
+Design".
 It advocated a large rise in frequency response at 30 Hz and 15 kHz instead of flat rsponse.
 The article was never published.

-A 2-WATT AMPLIFIER WITH BASS AND TREBLE CONTROLS, 1946
+A 2-WATT AMPLIFIER WITH BASS AND TREBLE

 LIGHTS ON